 Several areas of the estate were identified as having likely potential for wind generation and after some detailed investigation we installed a single, medium sized 55kW turbine in 2012.
 We have gained valuable experience in both construction and operation.

 Experience with this turbine encouraged us to look at a larger scale windfarm and we joined forces with Muirden Energy, an Aberdeenshire firm who have expertise in wind projects, in 2011.
 Following extensive survey and pre planning work a formal planning application was lodged in early 2013 and planning permission for twelve 2.3 MW turbines was granted in April 2014.
-The windfarm is being built in partnership with Muirden Energy, keeping as much as possible of the economic benefit flowing from both construction and operation within the local area.
+The wind farm has been built in partnership with Muirden Energy, keeping as much as possible of the economic benefit flowing from both construction and operation within the local area.

 If you would like to be kept up-to-date with the project, please